florisboard/nlp/README.md

 you are on Windows 10/11 you can compile this project using WSL2 (Windows Subsystem for Linux 2), native Windows compilation is not supported.

-Additionally you need to have `git` installed for cloning and initializing the submodules.
+Additionally, you need to have `git` installed for cloning and initializing the submodules.

 ### Initializing the local source repository